Image

 Open-Label, Flexible-dose Study to Evaluate the Long-Term Safety and Tolerability of Cariprazine in the Treatment of Pediatric Participants With Schizophrenia, Bipolar I Disorder, or Autism Spectrum Disorder

-Study on long-term safety of Cariprazine for kids with mental disorders.
+A study to assess cariprazine's long-term safety for children with mental disorders.

 Recruiting